JacobR0329/Hello-World/README.md

 ### Description

-*This project is to help students practice using GitHub.
-Hopefully as I take more courses, I can put more upload more projects.*
+*This project is to help me practice using GitHub.
+Hopefully as I complete more courses, I can upload more projects.*

 ### LinkedIn Profile